galacean/engine/docs/en/graphics/2D/lottie.md

 // Set lottie's property
 lottie.speed = 2;
 ```
-Sometimes developers only upload Lottie assets in the editor and dynamically create the LottieAnimation at runtime when needed.
+Sometimes developers only upload Lottie assets in the editor and dynamically create the LottieAnimation when needed.
 The usage is as follows:
 ```typescript
 // Dynamically load Lottie assets from the editor. const lottieResource = await engine.resourceManager.load({url: '/光球.json', type: 'EditorLottie'});